aswinayyolath/stretch-kafka-docs/docs/Testing-cluster-failover.md

 # Cluster Failover Testing
+## Objective

 This test simulates a scenario in which the central cluster goes down.
-It outlines what happens to a topic's data, leader, ISRs and how a cluster would handle such a failover scenario.
-Later in the test, the central failed cluster is recovered to see if the old state is maintained by the strected kafka clusters.
+It evaluates the behavior of Kafka topics, leader election, in-sync replicas (ISRs), and how a stretched Kafka cluster handles failover.
+After testing the failover, the central cluster is recovered to determine if the old state is restored.

 ### Cluster setup
 We have 3 kubernetes clusters and a stretched kafka running across each.